-The site has a dominant overstory consisting of ponderosa pine (Pinus ponderosa) with a ponderosa pine and Douglas-fir (Pseudotsuga menziesii) component.
-The understory consists of a dense cover of native grasses and shrubs.
+The site has a dominant overstory consisting of ponderosa pine (Pinus ponderosa) with a ponderosa pine, Douglas-fir, Rocky Mountain juniper and quaking aspen (Populus tremuloides) component.
+The understory consists of a dense cover of native grasses forbs and shrubs.
 The forested area is best represented by Fuel Model 9.
 Fuel Model 9 is represented by closed canopy stands of ponderosa pine and mixed conifer.
 Understory may consist of small trees and shrubs, grasses and moderate concentrations of down, dead woody litter.
 High amounts of needle litter may be present.
 This model can exist from foothills to subalpine.

-There were no significant signs of insect or disease noted on the property at the time of the inspection.
+There were signs of dwarf mistletoe (Arceuthobuim spp.) noted on the property at the time of the inspection.
+More information on dwarf mistletoe can be found along with the contents of this wildfire mitigation plan.